machikoyasuda/sophiehe.github.io/index.md

-I’m a Shanghai-born writer, living and working between Los Angeles and St. Louis, MO.
-Currently a Junior Fellow at Washington University in St. Louis, where I teach creative writing.
-My work has been published or is forthcoming in *Black Warrior Review*, *DIAGRAM*, *Catapult*, *Lucky Peach*, and elsewhere.
+I'm currently a Junior Fellow in the MFA program at Washington University in St. Louis, where I teach creative writing.
+I'm also a freelance copywriter for clients big and small.

 ### Selected publications